syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 {% if page.publishingplatform == "aspnet-core" %}

-The data is represented using JSON table binding with the bubble type **SizeAndColor** and the tile type **Bubble** in the [cellSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html).
+The data is represented using JSON table binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the [cellSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html).

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}